-Step Three: Occasionally it may be necessary for the student to petition the appropriate academic department/college for permission to enroll in less than the required number of units by meeting with the academic advisor, presenting the VISA and discussing the DRC recommendation.
+Step Three: Occasionally it may be necessary for the student to petition the appropriate academic department/college for permission to enroll in less than the required number of units by meeting with the academic advisor, presenting their "Faculty Notification of Accommodations" letter, and discussing the recommendation.

 If a Reduced Course Load is recommended, when will it begin?

 In most cases, a reduced course load will begin at the next registration period after approval.
 Students are encouraged to share their reduced course load status, as outlined on the VISA, with academic advisors in the student’s specific college.
 Each college has criteria on what constitutes a full-time course load.
 As a result, it is each student’s responsibility to share a DRC recommendation for reduced course load with their academic advisor.
 It is up to each academic advisor/college to review and approve DRC reduced course load recommendations.

 Will a Reduced Course Load affect my financial aid, scholarships, campus housing, etc.?